 Women and minorities are strongly encouraged to apply.

 The hiring process starts with the written test.
 Please check the "Testing" page of the website for updated information on testing.
-The written test will consist of a 25 minute study guide review followed by a written test.
 Applicants with a score of 70% or more will be offered an opportunity to move to the next segment of testing, which is the physical qualification testing or PQT.
 The PQT is held at a later date and those passing the written test will be notified by email, of a date and time.

 Applicants, who are able to make it through the hiring process and eventually offered a position with the department upon acceptance, will be required to sign a 3 year commitment with the Police Department.
 Once hiring is complete the new probationary officer will be slotted for the next available police academy class for the purpose of entry level training.
 Classes are typically Monday - Friday 7:00 AM - 4 PM., however the Academy Director can, and will, change the hours as needed.
 Once a recruit completes the academy, they are required to successfully complete a field training program, which is approximately 4 months, before they are certified for solo patrol.